With vaccinations expanded to those 16 and older, some take advantage, overcome fears

 All adults are now eligible for the COVID vaccine in Louisiana as the state expects a record-high shipment of doses.

-CareSouth's clinic is one of 608 pharmacies, Walmarts, health clinics and ot her locations across Louisiana receiving doses of the COVID-19 vaccine this week, as completed vaccinations statewide broke 700,000 people on Monday and a new phase of vaccinations with widespread eligibility has begun.
+CareSouth's clinic is one of 608 pharmacies, Walmarts, health clinics and other locations across Louisiana receiving doses of the COVID-19 vaccine this week.
+Completed vaccinations statewide passed 720,000 people on Monday and a new phase of vaccinations with widespread eligibility has begun.

 Under the latest state figures Monday, which tallied statistics just before the new eligibility phase started, 15.5% of the state's population was fully vaccinated, up more than a percentage point from Thursday.